-- Care must be taken to ensure that this rule is complied with. - Only team members and team managers are permitted to start and adjust motors. - In the case of a complete team, the two helpers will be the other team members. - In the case of an incomplete team, only supporters or competitors from other control line disciplines may be registered to act as helpers but they must not start or adjust motors. - They can help only one team. - Competitors may not act as helpers for competitors from other nations - It is almost impossible to enforce the second sentence of this rule which states that "a pilot may adjust his own motor and at most one other as a helper".
+- a) Care must be taken to ensure that this rule is complied with. - b) Only team members and team managers are permitted to start and adjust motors. - in the case of a complete team, the two helpers will normally be the other team members, but one of them may be the team manager. - d) In addition to the two helpers, the team manager may enter the contest circle.
+When this is the case he may not assist the pilot or helpers, but he is permitted to carry and hold any equipment which the pilot and helpers require to use. - e) In the case of an incomplete team, only supporters or competitors from other control line disciplines may be registered to act as helpers but they must not start or adjust motors. - f) They can help only one team. - g) Competitors may not act as helpers for competitors from other nations